-Countries that allow six Darkon events to pass without checking-in at least four countrymen in livery, and their banner before 1:00 PM will lose their status as a country, and all assets, including land, structures, and monies (see Chapter Nine: Land Rules) will be lost.
+Countries that allow six Darkon events to pass without checking-in at least four countrymen in livery, and their banner before 1:00PM will lose their status as a country, and all assets, including land, structures, and monies (see Chapter Nine: Land Rules) will be lost.
 In such cases, hexes of land revert to being empty and coffers cease to exist; remaining country members may continue to fight as nomads (see below).
+In addition, a country may choose to end their countries status with 2 event (or 30 days) written notification to the Darkon Chapter Secretary.
+Note all request for ending country status will be reviewed and approved by the Chapter's BoD..